noncombatant/futils/README.md

 ### TODO

-There are TODOs in 3 places: in comments in the source code, in [the TODO document](TODO.md), and stated as assertions in this document.
+There are TODOs in 3 places: in comments in the source code, in [the TODO document](TODO.md), and stated as assertions in documentation.
 Whenever behavior or functionality as documented differs from the implementation, the documentation is probably right.